a-nano/cl-webcam/README.markdown

 ## Usage

-For use single shot capture (slowly but safety).
+TO use single shot capture (slowly but safety).
 ```common-lisp

 ;; To load escapi library.